 - Noisy breathing, especially with exercise

-- Length of their soft palate (the piece of tissue that hangs over the back of their throats)
+2. Elongated soft palate (the piece of tissue that hangs over the back of their throats) obstructing the airway opening

 What are the risks with BOAS?

 There are several dangers to consider with brachycephalic breeds.
 Imagine struggling to breathe your whole life.
-We recommend BOAS surgery to certain patients because it can help them breathe a lot better and reduce the life-threatening conditions including:
+We will often recommend BOAS surgery because it can help them breathe a lot better and reduce the risk of life-threatening conditions including: